 “Are there any side effects with the use of such treatments?”

 Till date, there hasn’t been any major side effects for the use of saw palmetto.
 However, minor side effects can occur to some people such as stomach irritation or feeling of indigestion.
 This can be easily avoided by not taking the saw palmetto supplement on an empty stomach.

 Saw palmetto can be used as a topical and internal treatment.
 Apart from its supplement variation, saw palmetto extract is commonly used to create homemade mixtures for the hair.
 If you’d rather not go through the trouble, organic shampoos with saw palmetto are also easily available online.

 Rosemary oil is widely used by people all over the world for its hair care properties.
 This topical DHT blocker not only slows down hair loss, but also stimulates regrowth.
 The effectiveness of rosemary oil lies in the many types of antioxidants contained in it.

 When applied, inflammation of the scalp and hair follicle can be reduced.
-The same benefits will also occur with the DHT found on the scalp.
+The same benefits will also occur with the Dihydrotestosterone found on the scalp.